perryflynn/serverless.industries/src/_posts/guides/2023-12-16-advanced-docker-setup.md

 - Some parts of this document cover IPv6, most don't

 ## Operating System and Docker Daemon

+Configuration for the Docker CE Daemon and the underlying operating system.

 ### Installing Docker CE Daemon